PandaMia/MachineLearning/tkinter/palindrome/README.md

 This is my first experiments with tkinter.

 A palindrome is a word, number, phrase, or other sequence of characters which reads the same backward as forward.
 Enter any word or phrase in the text box and find out if it is a palindrome.

+In design used background and sprites from Scratch

 ## Files description
 PalindromeS.py - code